 Please note that all activities are subject to change based on weather and other field conditions.

 What to Expect

 Regular working hours are 7:00 a.m. to 6:00 p.m.
-Monday to Friday, with hours adjusted within that window depending on the construction activity.
+Monday to Friday, with after-hours work occurring until 8:00 p.m.
 Some work may be performed on weekends from 8:00 a.m. to 5:00 p.m. in accordance with all necessary permits from the New York City Department of Buildings.
 Note that contractors may mobilize on site approximately 30 to 45 minutes before work commences.

 Although contractors carefully stage construction activities to minimize disruption to the surrounding community, the nature of construction work is such that some disruptions will occur.
 Expect some noise, vibration, dust, and other related impacts due to construction.
 Read about our comprehensive clean construction program and mitigation protocols.